 How L-DNN helps Neurala VIA be competitive for visual inspections

 Like any new growth industry, the AI-based visual quality inspection market is seeing lots of established players and new entrants introduce products and try to grab market share.
 And just like in any competitive marketplace, competition between products is based on value for the user vs price for the product.
 Technology differentiators can help a company compete by increasing the value, decreasing the cost, or both.
-Neurala VIA is based on Neurala’s own patented L-DNN technology (link to L-DNN white paper).
+Neurala VIA is based on Neurala’s own patented L-DNN technology.
 Below are some key areas where L-DNN helps VIA separate from the competition.

 All competing products using deep neural networks (DNNs) share a common feature: The neural net always makes a prediction based on what it’s learned.
 If you train a DNN on cats and dogs, no matter what image you feed in the prediction will both cat and dog with varying levels of confidence.
 L-DNN recognizes, when it’s shown something it wasn’t trained on.
 We use this feature to offer anomaly recognition, which can be trained only on images of good products, (although fine-tuning with some bad examples may help).
 This makes training a defect recognizer massively easier and faster, than either having to manufacture defects for the model to be trained on or running the line long enough to gather the necessary number of bad samples.